 We’ve wasted enough time walking around, I don’t know about you but I’m hungry and it’s time to eat!
 Here is where you’ll be waiting in line to order:

 It’s a pretty big-sized queue, and there never was a huge line while we were there.
 It also helped that there were 3 registers open.
-I guess Disney has learned from their mistakes form Woody’s Lunch Box! 😉
+I guess Disney has learned from their mistakes from Woody’s Lunch Box! 😉

 Staying in theme with the rest of the restaurant, the registers in Docking Bay 7 are big metal containers which have now taken on another purpose: